kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 ![A graphical construction to obtain the additive inverse.]({attach}images/additive-inverse.svg){#fig:additive-inverse width=70% .modal-target}

 At the risk of expounding the obvious, let us take another look at a pictorial representation of how to obtain the additive inverse of a number $x \in \mathbb{R}$.
 This is illustrated graphically in @fig:additive-inverse.
-Every ordered pair of coordinates lying on the curve $y = -x$ represents a number and its additive inverse as a pair.
+Every ordered pair of coordinates lying on the straight line $y = -x$ represents a number and its additive inverse.
 So, if $x = a$, $y = -a$, and the ordered pair $(a, -a)$ represents a number and its additive inverse.
+Moreover, the ordered pair $(-a, a)$ also lies on this line and again represents a number and its additive inverse, this time for $x = -a$ and $y = a$.
 This view might be helpful for those who think in terms of pictures rather than symbols.

 An even more concrete algorithm to obtain the additive inverse is now given.
 Suppose we want the additive inverse of $1.5$.
 We draw a vertical line from $1.5$ on the $x$-axis to cut the line $y = x$ and then extend the line horizontally until it cuts the $y$-axis at $-1.5$.
 This last number is the additive inverse.
 It is clear from @fig:additive-inverse that the _only_ point that is invariant to this operation is $0$ which maps to itself. _The additive inverse of the additive identity is itself_.

-We show later in @eq:mult-minus-one that multiplying $a$ by $(-1)$ gives us its additive inverse.
+We show later in @eq:mult-minus-one that multiplying $a$ by $(-1)$ also gives us its additive inverse.

 ## The multiplicative identity and inverse in $\mathbb{R}$